 PUPA: 45--56mm.
 Reddish mahogany brown and glossy, but with a pronounced grey bloom at first; this rapidly wears off.
 Head projecting frontad, with a pronounced free tongue-case stretching one third the way down the wing cases.
 This has a bulbous tip.
 Wings smooth, abdominal segments mainly smooth but finely punctate around the leading edge.
 Spiracular ridges present on movable abdominal segments.
 Cremaster broadly triangular, dorso-ventrally flattened, with a double sharp point; tuberculate.
 Similar to that of Agrius convolvuli, but free tongue-case shorter and not reflexed.
 Formed in an almost silk-free cell in the soil.
 The overwintering stage.

 Elsewhere, larval hostplants are mostly from Oleaceae, Scrophulariaceae and Verbenaceae, with occasional records from a number of other families.
-On Oroxylum indicum in Thailand (Küppers & Janikorn, 2019).

-Ichneumonidae: Quandrus pepsoides (Smith); Tachinidae: Drino atropivora Robineau-Desvoidy.
+Ichneumonidae: Quandrus pepsoides (Smith, 1852); Tachinidae: Drino (Zygobothria) atropivora (Robineau-Desvoidy, 1830).

-China: Heilongjiang (Harbin); Liaoning (Dalian); Hebei (Chengde); Beijing (Haidian; Xiangshan; Baihua Shan; Badaling National Forest Park); Shandong; Shanxi (Xiaxian); Shaanxi (Yangling; Daiwang Shan, 1380m); Henan; Shanghai; Zhejiang (Hangzhou; Ningbo; Siming Shan); Hubei (Yichang; Lichuan; Wuhan); Sichuan (Chengdu; Emei Shan); Yunnan (nr.
+China: Heilongjiang (Harbin); Liaoning (Dalian); Hebei (Chengde); Beijing (Haidian; Xiangshan; Baihua Shan; Badaling National Forest Park); Shandong (Qingdao); Shanxi (Xiaxian); Shaanxi (Yangling; Daiwang Shan, 1380m); Henan; Shanghai; Zhejiang (Hangzhou; Ningbo; Siming Shan); Hubei (Yichang; Lichuan; Wuhan); Sichuan (Chengdu; Emei Shan); Yunnan (nr.
 Jinping, 2155m; Simao/Pu'er; Gaoligong Shan); Guizhou (Fanjingshan, Tongren County); Hunan (Dayong); Jiangxi (Le'an); Fujian; Guangdong (Guangzhou); Hong Kong; Guangxi (Liuzhou); Hainan (Duowen Ling, nr Lingao; Longhushan, Wenchang City).

-North Korea: South Hwanghae Prov.
-(Mt.
-Kuwol, 950m); Kangwon Prov.
-(Keumgang-san); North Hamgyong Prov.
-(Gyungsung); South Pyongan Prov.
-(Pyongyang).
+North Korea: South Hwanghae Province (Mt.
+Kuwol, 950m); Kangwon Province (Keumgang-san); North Hamgyong Province (Gyungsung); South Pyongan Province (Pyongyang).

 [Psilogramma increta is replaced in the Western Ghats, southern India, and Sri Lanka by Psilogramma vates (Butler, 1875); in Peninsular Malaysia and the Greater Sunda Islands, Indonesia, by Psilogramma edii (Eitschberger, 2001), and by other species in the other islands of Indonesia and farther east.
 However, the status of many of these species, which are mostly based on minor and often inconsistent differences in wing pattern and genital morphology, remain to be critically assessed.]